 This blog is concerned with the truth, not the drunk ramblings of bitter fantasy football drafters who made a series of unfortunate picks.
 I’m going to try and be objective here.
 A few were refrigerated to optimize tongue numbing.
 I’ll even pour it into a proper glass.

 The sip isn’t metallic so much as acrid.
-It’s like a sore suddenly festered on my tongue and spread through the buccal cavity.
-A fulsome beer at best, and that’s a kind way to put it.
+It’s like a sore suddenly festered on my tongue and spread through the mouth.
+A heinous beer at best, and that’s a kind way to put it.

 The beer is clearer than Bud Light without actually being water, if such an atrocity was possibly.
 Zero effervescence, and that’s with an aggressive pour.
 Imagine buying a $5 bag of expired Chinese licorice on clearance at the dollar store in the irregulars bin and then leaving it out in the sun in a bog for a week…, that’s the smell.
-It tastes medicine-y like syrup of ipecac.
+It tastes like bad medicine.
 Even an hour after pouring the beer smells so offensively fruity.

 To give you a full idea of my impression of the beer, here is a little montage of a sampling: